Best Neighborhoods in Bee Cave TX: A Local Broker’s Honest Rankings (2026)

 The Backyard: Mixed-Use Development Near Hill Country Galleria

 The Backyard is a mixed-use development near Bee Cave Parkway that includes shopping, restaurants, office space, and residential units.
 This is not a traditional neighborhood.
-It is a walkable, urban-style development anchored by a 3,700-seat outdoor amphitheater.
+It is a walkable, urban-style development anchored by the Live Oak Amphitheater, a 3,410-capacity outdoor music venue.

 Price range: Varies widely (condos, townhomes, apartments)